MichaelBelousov/MichaelBelousov.github.io/src/src/blog/zig_error_payloads.md

 can pretty straight-forwardly export any functions we wrote already using the diagnostic pattern.

-I felt this recently when I moved [a project](/FIXME) I'm working on from my hand-rolled results to the diagnostic pattern, and the C API got much simpler.
+I felt this recently when I moved a project I'm working on from my hand-rolled results to the diagnostic pattern, and the exported C API got much simpler.

 The result pattern could fit well if the language underwent some changes but I don't see it as worth the complexity after trying both.

-## Benchmark?

-So this isn't as interesting as I would have hoped.

-I created a [micro benchmark](https://github.com/MichaelBelousov/MichaelBelousov.github.io/tree/master/src/src/blog/zig_error_payloads) with [zbench](https://github.com/hendriknielaender/zBench) and ran it on a few devices I have access to, although only the ARM hardware was non-virtual.

-There was no reproducible difference in performance between the two cases.

-I was hoping that the compiler would have a more difficult time optimizing the diagnostic pattern, and I disabled inlining the tested function boundary (which is not entirely accurate), but they really had roughly the exact same performance.
-Feel free to run the benchmark yourself and point me in the right direction.

-But, I don't think it's worth expending any more effort for myself.
-I am very happy with the Diagnostic pattern now.
+I am much happier with the diagnostic pattern now.